Bruce C. Belknap's Weaving Photographs

 Woven as a gift for the Penn family.

-Photo during a demonstration of Navajo weaving at Monte Vista Elementary School in 2003.
+Photo during a demonstration of Navajo weaving at Monte Vista Elementary School in Monterey.

 Commercial yarn purchased from Living Designs.